wp-plugins/searchwp-live-ajax-search/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed an issue that prevented SearchWP Supplemental engines from showing up in the Widget config
+* Added French translation
+* Added Serbian translation

 = 1.1 =
 * Define default post statuses when using WordPress native search
 * New filter `searchwp_live_search_query_args` to manipulate query args before searches